 Cockroach nymphs will mainly be active at night time while bed bugs are active all the time.
 Further, you may get asthma if you get near cockroach nymphs, while bed bugs will lead to anemia.

 Cockroach nymphs will molt into adults to mature adults, but they’re wingless and sexually inactive before this.
 For example, the Oriental roach nymph may require about two years to molt into adults.

 Further, nutrition and environmental factors – besides species – may influence how fast the roach nymphs will molt into adults (maybe within months or years).

 After molting into adults, the roaches will retreat to a cool and dark place to allow their outer shell to thicken and dry.
 Controlling these bugs requires you to target the roach eggs – use boric acid or roach killers.

-Ensure the environment is clean and dry – avoid poorly disposing of any food waste as they may attach the cockroach nymphs.
+Ensure the environment is clean and dry – avoid poorly disposing of any food waste as they may attach to the cockroach nymphs.
 Further, seal off all holes and cracks the bugs may use to get into your house.

 Fleas are slightly comparable to bed bugs – fleas measure about ⅛ inches in size but with a segmented and flattened body shaped, unlike bed bugs with an oval shape.

 However, bed bugs are brownish-red to brown in color but will turn red when they take a blood meal.
 Further, fleas jump (16 inches horizontally and 8 inches vertically), but bed bugs don’t jump.

 Fleas love to take hosts on warm-blooded animals, cats, and dogs, moles (view mole traps), and squirrels – harborage in dark space, nook, and wall.

 4. Carpet Beetles

 Carpet beetles are also brown, round-shaped, and small in size – but have wings, unlike bed bugs.
-They’re mainly found on clothing, carpeting, furniture, and fabric.
+They’re mainly found in clothing, carpeting, furniture, and fabric.

 Carpet beetles won’t bite humans; however, their tiny hairs will cause welts for people with allergies.
 Carpet beetle larvae have the appearance of hairy caterpillars.

 The oval-shaped bugs measure between 2 mm to 3.8 mm with white and black patterns plus red or orange scales.
 Also, unlike bed bugs, carpet beetles have wings and fly at day.